Getting There Summary

 Success has no pattern.
 No right time.
 No right place.
 Only the right people with the right mindset.

-There are examples of people who searched for their true passion and meaning for a long time, switched from one field to another, but in the end, they became successful in the area that they were most passionate about.
+There are examples of people who searched for their true passion and meaning for a long time, and switched from one field to another, but in the end, they became successful in the area that they were most passionate about.

 Jillian Michaels became a fitness guru only after being fired from her job as a talent agent.

-Some of these people admit that at some point they wanted to pursue their passion, but because they were not encouraged by the others to do so, they usually chose the safe way.
+Some of these people admit that at some point they wanted to pursue their passion, but because they were not encouraged by others to do so, they usually chose the safe way.

 Eventually, when desire and passion were so intense that they could no longer be satisfied with their regular jobs, they started working on their dreams again.